chrisisler/wavematch/README.md

 wavematch(data)(
   (obj = { isDone: true }) => awesome(),

-  // destructure the object using the desired key as the argument name (isDone = true) => awesome()
+  // or destructure the object using the desired key as the argument name (isDone = true) => awesome()
 )
 ```